karthikkalidas/karthikkalidas.github.io/_portfolio/index.md

 feature_row_racing:
   - image_path: images/team.jpg
     title: "Fomula Student : IIT Bombay Racing"
-    excerpt: "My experiences in being part of Formula Student"
+    excerpt: "My experiences in being part of Formula Student, one of the world's biggest student engineering design competition.
+I was part of our FS team IIT Bombay Racing, India’s premier Formula Student Electric team with a vision to “Revolutionize Electric Mobility in India focusing on sustainable technologies and innovations”.
+We participate in the prestigious international competition Formula Student UK at Silverstone circuit every year with a newly built electric racecar."
     url: "/portfolio/racing/"
     btn_label: "Read More"
     btn_class: "btn--primary"